 A number of people have become supportive of the approach of using the KCQs to support people to read the Study Guide materials reflectively and for understanding as we progress through the unit:

 “As the unit is drawing closer to the end it is good to know I have almost finished the entire Study Guide and having been on PeerWise and writing all my ‘KCQ Steps’ has been a good way to reflect … and [it] gets me thinking about all the material I read and studied.
 Might not be a bad idea to incorporate this into other units but it would definitely need to be weighted differently in terms of grades.
 5% isn’t enough for the work as I think 7.5%-10% would be more encouraging for students.
 Overall, well done Martin!”

-Also, one of the things I love about writing the Study Guide is that thousands of people over the years read it and then comment to me how they are experiencing reading it, including sometimes giving me suggestions and ideas about how to improve it for future students:
+Also, one of the things I love about writing the Study Guide is that thousands of people over the years read it and then comment to me how they are experiencing reading it:

 “I have to confess I have no intention of being an accountant and am only doing this unit because it is a core subject.
 I expected it to be something to endure rather than enjoy.
 I expected this whole unit to be boring but it has been far from it.

 I am surprised about how many things other than accounting that Martin has made me think about during this unit.
 I have really enjoyed Martin’s approach and found this unit to be extremely refreshing.
 Something I do find boring is the need to continually cite peer-reviewed journals and the referencing, referencing, referencing required in all of my other units.